perryprog/JMBlog/faq.md

 - On JustCreative (`/creative`) ranking is really simple.
 Just type `/warp rankinfo` or `/spawn` and go up the staircase behind you.
 The formula is basically: place blocks + play time = rankup = more commands.
 You cannot rankup through money, you can only do it through hard work :).
 You can view your current progress with `/rank`, and you can see all the ranks with `/ranks`.

 - On JustSurvival (`/survival`) ranking is even simpler.
 Type `/ranks` to view all the ranks, and `/rank` to see your current progress.
-You can earn more points by playing the game, and everytime you rankup you can `/sethome` two more homes.
+You can earn more points by playing the game, and every time you rankup you can `/sethome` two more homes.
 To vote type `/vote` and follow the links.

 <br>